modulojs/foundations/1.1/activities/act3/instructions.md

 We'll now learn the CSS programming language, which is the coding language that we use to specify the style and appearance of our HTML.

-- CSS - CSS, an acryonym for the older term *Cascading Style Sheets*, is another coding language which allows creation of designs, specifications of colors and sizes, and much more.
+- CSS - CSS, an acronym for the older term *Cascading Style Sheets*, is another coding language which allows creation of designs, specifications of colors and sizes, and much more.
 Without CSS, HTML is mostly black-and-white and has no interesting layout or appearance.
 With CSS, HTML gets displayed